Drawback of Enforcing Equivariance and its Compensation via the Lens of Expressive Power: Proof of Theorem

 By contrast, that for $\rho_gM$ is

 The LHS is equal to

 while the RHS is equal to

-As a result, $M$ and $\rho_g M$ have the equivaENt conditions to be boundary hyperplanes, causing that $M$ is a boundary hyperplane if and only if $\rho_gM$ is a boundary hyperplane.
+As a result, $M$ and $\rho_g M$ have the equivariant conditions to be boundary hyperplanes, causing that $M$ is a boundary hyperplane if and only if $\rho_gM$ is a boundary hyperplane.
 The proof is completed. \end{proof}